qutip/qutip/doc/guide/guide-saving.rst

 	In [3]: expect(a.dag() * a, rho_ss_loaded)

-The nice thing about the :func:`qutip.qsave` and :func:`qutip.qload` functions is that almost any object can be stored and load again later on.
+The nice thing about the :func:`qutip.fileio.qsave` and :func:`qutip.fileio.qload` functions is that almost any object can be stored and load again later on.
 We can for example store a list of density matrices as returned by :func:`qutip.mesolve`:

 .. ipython::